jkyl/conv_reverb/README.md

 ### Part 3 &mdash; Convolution reverb

 The convolution reverb engine provides a lot of flexibility when operating it from a standalone perspective using <code>ipython</code> or a Python script.
-Please proceed to the <code>conv_reverb/</code> subfolder to find a more thorough <code>README</code> file.
+Please proceed to the <code>conv_reverb/</code> subfolder and run <code>example.py</code> to showcase the engine.

 Below is a brief example script on how to use the convolution reverb engine.